**Six Goodrich All Weather Radial Tires $1070.00

 ** Our quit-witted pilot skillfully maneuvers to the shoulder of the road while vehicles are whizzing by like they are vying for the pole position at the Indy 500.

-The speed limit in Montana is 75…now tell me how often YOU stay under the limit…well they don’t either!
+Note: The speed limit in Montana is 75…now tell me how often YOU stay under the limit…well they don’t either!

 ** Once stopped he engages the safety blinkers as the agile and graceful assistant deploys from the side door (those of you who know what a klutz I am can only imagine all this leaping and diving about.)